 Travelling from Hastings we are on the left hand side about 30yds past the New Inn.

 From Rye, we are on the right hand side, about 50yds past the school.

 We have been supplying Westfield and the surrounding area with prime quality meat from our current premises for nearly 85 years, and from the village even longer.

 It has always been our policy to sell the best quality meat we can, prepare it to the highest possible standards, and present it to the public with the best possible service.

 For many years we grew most of our own meat on our own farm, so that our meat came from within the village.
 When this was no longer practical, we were forced to buy from further afield.
 However, it has always been our aim to suply meat which is produced locally.

 The vast majority of our meat comes from within a 30-40 mile radius of Westfield via local farmers and wholesalers.

 The two nearest abattoirs to Westfield are Tottingworth Farms Ltd, who produce good quality beef from their own farm, as well as beef, free range pork and local lamb from surounding farms, as does Ken Ballard Ltd based in Marden, Kent.

-We have also been sourcing pure pedigree Sussex cattle (pictured) from David Etches at Marlpitts Farm, just a mile or so from the shop, overlooking the Brede valley.
+We have also been sourcing pure pedigree Sussex cattle (pictured) Brede Valley Meats just a mile or so from the shop.